feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 Alternatively, you may use the [as3-signals](https://github.com/robertpenner/as3-signals) library to trigger navigation.
 Feathers doesn't actually require as3-signals as a dependency.
 At runtime, Feathers will check to see if as3-signals is compiled into the SWF.
 If it is, then it will enable special behavior to listen for signals, if they're defined.

 If as3-signals has been detected, the `ScreenNavigator` will first check a screen for a signal that's a public property before falling back to adding an event listener.
-For example, if the event map defines a “complete” key, the `ScreenNavigator` will check of the screen has a property named `complete`.
+For example, if the event map defines a "complete" key, the `ScreenNavigator` will check of the screen has a property named `complete`.
 If it does, then it will check if that value of that property implements the `ISignal` interface.
 If both of these conditions are true, a listener will be added to the signal.
-If either condition is false, then the `ScreenNavigator` will fall back to adding a listener for the “complete” event instead.
+If either condition is false, then the `ScreenNavigator` will fall back to adding a listener for the "complete" event instead.

 Let's rework the example above to use signals instead of events.
 Let's start with changing how `MainMenuScreen` is added to the `ScreenNavigator`: